 A quick examination of both sides

-The main strength of internal research is that employees are intimately familiar with both customers and products.
+The main strength of internal market research is that employees are intimately familiar with both customers and products.
 They know them inside-out and back-to-front, which means they’re uniquely capable of generating new ideas and marketing precisely to them.
 However, this same strength is their weakness when it comes to more objective, more analytical work.

 External research brings two particularly valuable capabilities: niche expertise and zero bias.
 Some types of research, like building a customer profile, require limited guidance and perhaps a few tools to get to work.
 However, running employee surveys which generate truly valuable insights requires serious expertise that most companies don’t have in-house.